caseinpoint/caseinpoint.github.io/README.md

 height.

-One last note about the colors: CSS doesn't support HSV, so I also wrote a function to convert HSV to HSL in order to apply the forground color to text on the page.
+One last note about the colors: CSS doesn't support HSV, so I also wrote a function to convert HSV to HSL in order to apply the foreground color to text on the page.